 The rest of the paper is organized as follows.
 Section 2 describes the model and solution concept.
 Section 3 analyzes pure persuasion games.
-Section 4 considers alternative specifications of payoffs for the informed party.
-Section 5 offers a discussion, in particular adding a mechanism design perspective.
+Section 4 considers a simple class of state-dependent preferences for the informed party.
+Section 5 offers a discussion, in particular suggesting a mechanism design perspective.